slackalaxy/sboutils/README.md

 [i] openbabel (Open Babel 3D Library)
 ```
 ## sborun
 This runs a SlackBuild.
 It should be run from within the folder containing the SlackBuild and its associated files (*.info, slack-desc,...).
 It can download sources, check md5sum, as well as build and install the ready package.
-If you just run it without any additional options it will only build the package.
 Of course, you should have the right permissions for this.
 ```
-bash-5.1$ sborun -h
 Run sborun from within the SlackBuild containing folder.
 Usage: sborun [options]
 Options:
-  -i,   --install           build and install package -u,   --upgrade           build and upgrade package -d,   --download          download, check sources and build -do,  --download-only     download, check sources and exit -f,   --force             force operation
+  -b,   --build             build package
+  -i,   --install           install package
+  -u,   --upgrade           upgrade package
+  -ri,  --reinstall         reinstall package
-  -nc,  --no-certificate    do not check download certificate -h,   --help              print this help
+  -d,   --download          download and check sources -nc,  --no-certificate    do not check download certificate -h,   --help              print this help
 ```
-If you simply run `sborun`, it will expect to find the sources in the folder where your SlackBuild is.
-To download them and then proceed with build, run it as: `sborun -d`, while if you want to only download the source, use `-do`.
+To build a package from a SlackBuild, run `sborun -b`, however, it will expect to find the sources in the folder where your SlackBuild is.
+To download them and then proceed with build, run it as: `sborun -d`.
 By default, the created package is not installed, so to do this, pass the `-i` option.
 This will first call `installpkg --warn`, which checks if any files already present will be overwritten and then proceeds with instalation.
-Therefore, if you want to automatically download source, build and install the created package, run
+Therefore, if you want to automatically download source, build and install the created package, run:
 ```
-sborun -d -i
+sborun -d -b -i
 ```
 To upgrade an older package, use `-u` in stead of `-i`.
-If the package is already installed or built, `sborun` will warn you and will not proceed.
-Therefore, to rebuild, reinstall or redownload, add the `-f` option.
+To reinstall, use the `-ri` option.
 ## sboset
 This helps set up a new SlackBuild, by fetching the appropriate template (autotools, cmake, meson,...) and naming files accordingly.
 It also cleans up a bit the templates, filling the program's name automatically where needed, as well as the author's credentials.
 It can download sources and update md5sum, which I use for example between version updates.
 It should be run from within the folder where you plan your SlackBuild to be.
 ```